rustamkakar/Joystream-maxlevush/Community Bounty #15.md

 10:17	Pioneer 2 is really focused on this this goal of conveniently lifting out all the historical information that exists in the system where you can understand what the history of a person is and also actually frankly sort of aggregating and summarizing a lot of the complicated state that is in the system into a more digestible form.

-10:41	And, well, a lot of what enables that is, on one hand, of course, a product that's been redesigned from scratch by a team of excellent designers but also this infrastructure piece called Hyper which I'm going to talk about in the next update which allows you to sort of look through all of the transactions and all the events and all the state in one simple query and allows you to do really cool things like, for example, search for anywhere you're mentioned in the forum, for example, or in a proposal or you could look at all the time someone was fired, for example, in one easy click.
+10:41	And, well, a lot of what enables that is, on one hand, of course, a product that's been redesigned from scratch by a team of excellent designers but also this infrastructure piece called Hydra which I'm going to talk about in the next update which allows you to sort of look through all of the transactions and all the events and all the state in one simple query and allows you to do really cool things like, for example, search for anywhere you're mentioned in the forum, for example, or in a proposal or you could look at all the time someone was fired, for example, in one easy click.

 11:22	There are all sorts of ways of lifting out all the information which currently is sort of either not possible to get out or your application has to like go and talk to an archival node for you know five minutes or something before it could fetch and filter and query and search for whatever you're looking for.